Aetherta/Ai-Cooking-Project/README.md

 If you wish to generate some odd results, feel free to play around with the other branches

----- IMPORTANT ----
-Before running any promopts, make sure the training module is commented out, otherwise the notebook will replace the previously generated model and train it again.
+IMPORTANT: Before running any promopts, make sure the training module is commented out, otherwise the notebook will replace the previously generated model and train it again.